 Pong (Art's cousin), Khun Yai Boontum, Art with Khun Yai Prapai

 Art understood the importance of education at a very young age.
 He knew that in order to secure a good life for him and his great-aunts he calls grandmothers, he must have a college degree.
-At 13, seeing how his grandmothers had to work hard just to make ends meet and to put food on the table, he decided to write his mother and asked for a chance to go live with her.
+He also realised the fact that college education costs money.
+As it was, they already had to work hard just to make ends meet and to put food on the table.
+At 13, Art decided to write his mother and asked for a chance to go live with her in America.
 To his surprise, she said yes.

 At the age of 14, Art moved to America to live with his parents in Fort Walton Beach, Florida where he attended Fort Walton Beach High School.
 Art started 10th grade knowing very little English so he chose classes with minimum English like French & Mathematics.
 His report card for the first two six weeks filled with mostly C's and B's and some A's.
 But by the 3rd six week Art managed to bring home a straight A report card.
 Art continued to fill his report cards with all A's until he graduated high school.